Skip to Content

 Apply Fungicides

 This is one of the most effective treatments for this disease.
-You can use sulfur dust or copper-based organic fungicides to prevent any infection of vulnerable plants.
+You can use sulfur dust or copper-based organic fungicides to prevent infection of vulnerable plants.
 To get the best results, make sure that you apply the fungicides at the earliest instance and the appearance of the signs of the disease.

 Start by spraying all the plants in the affected area and repeat every 7 to 10 days.
 Do not apply this during the height of daytime temperatures.
 This may destroy the crops and plants and do more harm than good.